 Many misconceptions about workplace safety begin from a lack of information.
 Understanding by employees plays a vital role in the adoption of workplace safety behaviors.
 Perceptions of workplace safety can be managed, and organizations that can target desired perceptions while driving out harmful misconceptions will have much more successful safety cultures.
 Workplace safety during a pandemic can be managed by sharing pertinent information, and the more constant and effective the flow of information from management, the fewer the misconceptions among employees.

 Employees often have different risk perceptions towards safety behaviors based on their various backgrounds.
 That is one reason information plays such an important role in the embracement of workplace safety.
-Understanding specific workplace safety procedures impacts an employee’s social distancing behaviors and proper use of PPE supplies.
-Health and safety signage clearly communicate the measures your business is taking to keep employees and customers safe, as well as what behaviors are expected at your place of business.
+Understanding specific workplace safety procedures impact an employee’s social distancing behaviors and proper use of PPE supplies.
+Health and safety signage clearly communicates the measures your business is taking to keep employees and customers safe, as well as what behaviors are expected at your place of business.
 You can hang your signs in entrances, restrooms, breakrooms, and anywhere else where you need to share health and safety information.

 Managing employee safety perceptions is crucial to achieving excellent safety performance.
 To instill a sustainable safety culture, managers and leaders must share applicable information to overcome any harmful perceptions that are causing unsafe behaviors.

 Businesses that want to improve workplace safety can start by targeting desired perceptions, including the perception that safety is a team effort, and we can all help.
 Employees are often motivated to look out for themselves, but workplace safety is a team challenge.
 Workers need to cooperate and collaborate to achieve the full benefits.
 Social distancing, frequent handwashing, and face masks are most effective when employees and customers are all on the same page.